JamaalDavis/AI-Product-Manager-Nanodegree-Program/1- Create a Medical Image Annotation Job/README.md

 <p style="color:blue;font-size:10px;">Examples of pneumonia symptoms: (Left) a concentrated, opaque area in the lungs, (Right) multiple, smaller opaque areas throughout the lung area and any diaphragm shadow is obscured.</p>

 ![pneumonia-examples.png](Data_Annotation_Project_Files/images/pneumonia-examples.png)

+## Notes <a name="notes"/>
+- Some parts of this README are copied directly from the Udacity project instructions.

 ## References <a name="references"/>